-Top 7 File Organisation Tips and Tricks
+Our Top 7 File Organisation Tips and Tricks For Efficient Filing

 Wondering how to organise paperwork effectively?
 Looking for the best way to organise files on computers?
 File organisation and management may seem like a tedious task, but ultimately, it will benefit your business in more ways than you can imagine.
 Find out how to organise files for optimum productivity below.

-1. Stick to a system
+1. Stick to a System

-2. Be consistent in naming files and folders
+2. Be Consistent in Naming Files and Folders

 The next step is to learn how to organise computer files by name.
 Not only does this make it easier to find documents and folders, but it also ensures that the whole business is following the same file structure – standardising processes and making sure that files aren’t lost or mistaken for one another.
-Use shortened names or give each folder a different number or appearance to make them easy to identify at a glance.
+Use shortened names or give each folder a different code or appearance to make them easy to identify at a glance.

-3. File by document types
+3. File by Document Types

 The best way to organise files on computers?
 Keep related documents together.
 For example, if you work in Accounting, you’ll want to store your invoices together and keep your debit notes separate.
 This way, it’ll be much easier for you to find documents on a particular project or area of the business.